Contact | Symptoms | Transmission | Prevention | Vaccination | Resources

 - Talk to your healthcare provider if you were potentially exposed.
 You may be a candidate for a post-exposure vaccination to prevent the development of the disease

 How to protect others:

-If you have symptoms particularly a rash consistent with monkeypox (even if you do not think you were in contact with anyone with monkeypox), or if you have been in contact with someone who has been diagnosed with monkeypox:
+If you have symptoms particularly a rash consistent with Mpox (even if you do not think you were in contact with anyone with Mpox), or if you have been in contact with someone who has been diagnosed with Mpox:

 - Stay home if you are feeling sick